 - School competitions including the Geneva Scholarship Scheme, Peace Essays and Exams, and International Summer School scholarships – many continued after WW2 under CEWC.

-Membership
+WLNU Membership 1920s-1930s

-The table below emerges from analysis of membership figures from interwar WLNU Reports (with thanks to Rob Laker and Stuart Booker, Swansea University).
+The table below summarises membership figures from interwar WLNU Reports (with thanks to Rob Laker and Stuart Booker, Swansea University).
 Years of particularly high membership are spotlighted in bold, with a peak of 61,262 in 1930 (just prior to the Great Depression).
 Despite a drop in paid memberships the following year, the highest number of branches in Wales – 1,014 – was recorded in 1931-2.
 The peak in junior branches, at over 302 across Wales, was to come in 1938.
 Further explanation of the figures is below.

 Year |